FBoucher/stream-projects/Streams/2020-08-21-Stream124-Cloudbot.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is making great progress on the co-host functionalities of CB, the cloud bot.
+Working on the Stream Notes generation and the timestamps.

 📺 - Twitch archive - stream no.124